-How it works: Social Soup will allow match social influencers with products from leading brands, as based on audience size and content niche.
+How it works: Social Soup will match social influencers with products from leading brands, based on audience size and content niche.

 How to join: Registration is free.
 You can sign up via the website (via manual registration or linking with Facebook) or in-app.
 To participate, you will have to connect your social media account(s).

 How it works: Influenster provides free products that relate to an influencer's following.
 While you might think that you need a huge following to get started on Influenster, this isn't the case.
 You'll simply have to have some following and audience across the digital sphere.
 You'll need to answer pre-qualification questions to assist with profiling.

 Influenster seems to put quite a bit of weight on your involvement with the app as well as your demographic and niche.
 They are looking for certain demographics that will fit with the marketing that they are running for certain products.
 The key is being active and having a little patience.
 Like with many product trial sites, you will start off slow but as you prove your worth, you'll receive more opportunities.

 What you get: Free products to try out and showcase to your audience.
 Users with a larger digital footprint are likely to receive more opportunities for free products.